Fireye04/307-Final/README.md

 ### Story told through random events

 Events need some sort of throughline!
 The wanderer's ghosts serve to do so very well.

+Each NPC gets a pool of random events that occur at camp linearly, and a couple that can trigger after their storyline is exhausted.

+Actual story beats are a function of days passed and Endurance count.
+Could also make it a function of which characters have been completed up to that point.

+## NPCs

+### Mac

+Portly, middle aged man.
+Cook and former blacksmith.
+Enchanted with the process of a craft and absolutely loves to teach.

+### Vivian

+Hunter, trapper.